jameshunter12/james-fastpage/_pages/vocabulary.md

 # Vocabulary

-If statement - if proved treu, preforms a function
+If statement - if proved true, preforms a function

 Variable - a value that can change depending on the conditions